-You’ll find over 15 alpine resorts and numerous cross country skiing centers (as well as a whole host of other wintertime activities such as snowmobiling, snow-shoeing and snow-tubing, ice skating and sleigh rides), and summer brings just about every imaginable outdoor recreation to the table (boating, parasailing, water skiing, kayaking, fishing, biking, horseback riding, rafting, rock climbing, hiking, camping, tennis, golf, hot-air ballooning, hang-gliding and helicopter tours).
+You’ll find 15+ ski resorts and numerous cross country skiing centers as well as a whole host of other wintertime activities — snowboarding, snowmobiling, snow-shoeing and snow-tubing, ice skating and sleigh rides.
+Summer arrives with just about every imaginable fair weather recreation — boating, parasailing, paddle boarding, water skiing, kayaking, fishing, biking, horseback riding, rafting, rock climbing, hiking, camping, tennis, golf, hot-air ballooning, hang-gliding and helicopter tours.

 There are also some interesting homes remaining from the days when Northern California’s wealthiest families built summer lake residences (perhaps the closest thing to “Lake Tahoe tourist attractions” that you will find) and some interesting museum offerings, as well.
 From north to south, they include:

 Emigrant Trail Museum, Truckee – Located in the Donner State Memorial Park and open year-round, this museum focuses on the people who were prominent in the area’s history, including local Native Americans, the ill-fated 1846 Donner Party and the Chinese laborers who built the Central Pacific Railroad (the California-to-Utah portion of North America’s first transcontinental railroad).
 Pioneer Monument nearby depicts the Donner Party’s Murphy family cabin site and the depth of snowfall that tragic year.
 A self-guiding nature trail (a one-half-mile loop) begins at the museum, and staff-led hikes, special events and campfires start in late June. (parks.ca.gov/?page_id=503)